Helping the Gardens Grow

 Kristen O'Keeffe: syzygium australe

-The Botanic Art Group's 17th Exhibition – 'Bush Fragrance' – will be on display at the Visitor Centre from 6 April to 5 May 2024, displaying artworks of native plants with an aroma or essence.
+The Botanic Art Group's 17th Exhibition – 'Bush Fragrance' – is on display at the Visitor Centre from 6 April to 5 May 2024, displaying artworks of native plants with an aroma or essence.

 Many native flora are used for products such as flower essences, perfumes, and medicinal and cleaning products.
 On a personal level many people notice that familiar fragrances can evoke powerful memories.
 The exhibition this year highlights some of these plants in a variety of media including watercolours, acrylics, coloured pencil, pen and ink, mixed media and etchings.